jaketreacher/docker-media-stack/docs/tutorial/docker-basics.md

 Images are an inert, immutable file that is essentially a snapshot of a container.

-Containers are a lightweight and portable encapsulations of an environment in which to run applications.
+Containers are a lightweight and portable encapsulations of an environment in which to run applications which could simply be thought of as 'an instance of an image'.
-Containers are an instance of an image. <!-- Reword this -->

 We can see the images that currently exist with either `docker image ls` or `docker images`.